How do you communicate user progress in a course without a Learning Management System (LMS)?

 One difference between tech comm and eLearning is how each discipline approaches the idea of “learning.”
 Tech comm focuses more on learning just when the user needs the information.
 Tech writers produce documentation so that users can quickly find an answer and use it to solve a problem.
 The whole interaction — user needs info, consults docs, finds answer, returns to work context — takes place fairly quickly.
 Some people call this “just-in-time learning” or “informal learning.”

 eLearning approaches learning as more of a long-form course or training that a user undergoes to ramp up their knowledge and skills from one level to the next.
-It’s not a quick interaction but rather might take an hour or to several weeks, depending on the material. eLearning developers define learning objectives that they use to build a course around, and then sequentially take users module by module through the learning objectives.
+It’s not a quick interaction but rather might take an hour or more for several weeks, depending on the material. eLearning developers define learning objectives that they use to build a course around, and then sequentially take users module by module through the learning objectives.
 Along the way, to ensure progress toward the objectives, eLearning developers incorporate exercises, quizzes, and other interactions to ensure engagement and learning.

 When I created my API documentation site, I compiled the material as reference content for workshops I was leading.
 I didn’t approach the content as an eLearning deliverable, because eLearning concerns aren’t in my tech comm DNA.
 However, after I started receiving a lot of feedback from users who were progressing through the material as a “course,” I started to consider some of these eLearning considerations.